danielle-clm/freight-cost-optimization-excel/README.md

 ## 👩🏾‍💻 About This Project

 I'm a Healthcare Management graduate currently interning
-at Maersk, building a supply chain analytics portfolio
+at a logistics company, building a supply chain analytics portfolio
 that bridges my operational background with data-driven
 decision making.